-Parental leave is unpaid but in some circumstances you can claim Income Support (IS) during your parental leave.
+Parental leave is unpaid but in some circumstances you can claim benefits during your parental leave.
 You would need to meet all the other conditions.

 This advice applies in England, Wales, Scotland and Northern Ireland.
 If you live in another part of the UK, the law may differ.
 Please call our helpline for more details.